Robust Two-Layer Partition Clustering of Sparse Multivariate Functional Data: Application to Northwest Pacific Tropical Cyclone Tracks

 \section{Application to Northwest Pacific Tropical Cyclone Tracks}

 A cyclone (\citeauthor{American2000} \citeyear{American2000}) is a large-scale air mass that rotates around an intense center of low-atmospheric-pressure center.
 The word ``tropical'' in the term ``tropical cyclone'' refers to the geographical origin of these systems, which form almost exclusively over tropical seas.
 The rising and cooling of the swirling air results in formation of clouds and precipitation.
 Although most cyclones have a life cycle of 3-7 days (\citeauthor{australia} \citeyear{australia}), some systems can last for weeks if the environment is favorable.
 The global tropical cyclones tracks from version 4 of the International Best Track Archive for Climate Stewardship (IBTrACS v04, \citeauthor{knapp2010international} \citeyear{knapp2010international}) are available \href{https://data.humdata.org/dataset/archive-of-global-tropical-cyclone-tracks-1980-may-2019}{online}.
-We extracted 4051 Northwest Pacific (see Figure \ref{wp_cluster} (a)) cyclone tracks between 1884 and 2021 for clustering analysis.
+4051 Northwest Pacific (see Figure \ref{wp_cluster} (a)) cyclone tracks between 1884 and 2021 are extracted for clustering analysis.
 The data are usually measured every three hours.
-We aligned the time of generation and disappearance to be 0 and 1, respectively, for each trajectory.
+The time of generation and disappearance are aligned to be 0 and 1, respectively, for each trajectory.

-Using RTLP, we determine $\theta=0.22$ according to the maximum silhouette value when $\theta$ changes from 0.01 to 0.3 in steps of 0.01 and with $p_m = 0.05$ and $\alpha = 0.85$.
-We obtain two clusters according to the geographic trajectories of the cyclone centers; the first cluster has 3417 tracks, and the second one has 627 curves.
+Using RTLP, $\theta$ is obtained to be $0.22$ according to the maximum silhouette value when $\theta$ changes from 0.01 to 0.25 in steps of 0.01 and with $p_m = 0.1$ and $\alpha = 0.85$.
+Two clusters were obtained according to the geographic trajectories of the cyclone centers; the first cluster has 3417 curves, and the second one has 627 curves.
 The clustering pattern is consistent with the pattern reported by \citeauthor{misumi2019multivariate} (\citeyear{misumi2019multivariate}).
 Cyclones in the first cluster (Figures \ref{wp_cluster} (b) and (c)) mainly originate from the ocean to the east of the Philippines islands and sweep into inland Asia.
 Usually, they end in either eastern or southwestern China, blocked by a high-pressure system from the Chinese mainland.
-Cyclones in the second cluster (Figures \ref{wp_cluster} (d) and (e)) barely pass by mainland Asia, move toward North America, and disappear somewhere in the North Pacific.
+Cyclones in the second cluster (Figures~\ref{wp_cluster} (d) and (e)) barely pass by mainland Asia, move toward North America, and disappear somewhere in the North Pacific.
 Seven curves that cannot be recognized in any cluster remain as outliers.
 They mainly show abnormal patterns or originate from a location far from the Philippines.